deepjavalibrary/djl/examples/docs/multithread_inference.md

 you need to set corresponding configuration based on the engine you want to use.

-## MXNet
+## Apache MXNet

 ## Engine configuration
-To use MXNet Engine to run multi-threading, complete the following steps.
+To use Apache MXNet Engine to run multi-threading, complete the following steps.

-## Enable NaiveEngine with MXNet
+## Enable NaiveEngine with Apache MXNet
 If using the MXNet engine for a multi-threaded inference case, you need to specify the 'MXNET_ENGINE_TYPE' environment variable using the following command:

 ```